MechanicalRabbit/DataKnots.jl/doc/src/start.md

 The `Get(:Symbol)` primitive reproduces the contents from a named container.
 Pipeline composition `>>` combines results from nested traversal.
-For example, the next query shows `employee` tuples across both departments.
+For example, the next pipeline returns employee tuples across both departments.

     run(ChicagoData, Get(:department) >> Get(:employee))